MicrosoftDocs/biztalk-docs/biztalk/core/configure-the-feature-pack.md

 ## Overview

 [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] uses feature packs to provide improvements, features, and closer integration with Azure.
-These feature packs extend functionality in key areas, such as deployment, security, analytics, runtime, maintainance, standard compliance and hybrib integration.
+These feature packs extend functionality in key areas, such as deployment, security, analytics, runtime, maintainance, standard compliance, and hybrid integration.

 > [!NOTE]
 > The feature packs are available with the Enterprise and Developer editions of [!INCLUDE[bts2016_md](../includes/bts2016-md.md)] when: